-Langolier is very similar to other program so this type, such as Spyhunter, Raldug, Carcn and many others.
-Usually these malicious programs are designed to encrypt files and to block/prevent victims from accessing them until the ransom is paid (decryption key or tool is bought).
-Main differences between these programs usually are the cryptography algorithms used to encrypt data and cost of decryption.
+Langolier is very similar to many other programs of this type, such as Spyhunter, Raldug, and Carcn.
+These malicious programs encrypt files and block/prevent victims from accessing them until the ransom is paid (decryption key or tool is purchased).
+Main differences between these programs are cryptography algorithms used to encrypt data and cost of decryption.

 How did ransomware infect my computer?

-|Threat Type||Ransomware, Crypto Virus, Files locker|
+|Threat Type||Ransomware, Crypto Virus, Files locker.|

 |Encrypted Files Extension||.langolier|

-|Ransom Demanding Message||HOW TO RECOVER ENCRYPTED FILES.TXT text file|
+|Ransom Demanding Message||HOW TO RECOVER ENCRYPTED FILES.TXT text file.|

 |Cyber Criminal Contactfirstname.lastname@example.org, email@example.com|